Edit

 Stack: TypeError: The orchestrator can not execute without an OrchestratorStarted event.

-If that doesn't work, or if you encounter any other issues, you can always file a bug report in our GitHub repo.
+For other issues, file a bug report in the azure-functions-durable-js GitHub repo.